 - Meet satisfactory academic progress standards set by the school.

 - Certify that you will use federal student aid only for educational purposes.

 - Certify that you are not in default on a federal student loan and that you do not owe money on a federal student grant.

-- Comply with the Selective Service registration if required.
-If you are a male aged 18 through 25, and haven’t yet registered you may do so by checking a box on the FAFSA.
-You may also register on line at sss.gov.
+- Comply with the Selective Service registration is required.
+If you are a male aged 18 through 25 and haven’t yet registered you may do so by checking a box on the FAFSA.
+You may also register online at sss.gov.

 - Not be incarcerated in a federal or state penal institution.

 - Not have been convicted under federal or state law for the sale of or possession of drugs for an offense that occurred while you were receiving federal student aid.

 Recipients of the Federal Direct Student Loans are required by federal regulations to complete entrance and exit loan-counseling sessions.
 Entrance counseling sessions must be completed prior to the student receiving the loan proceeds.
 Exit counseling sessions must be completed at time of graduation or when a student leaves school.
 A hold will be placed on your Apollo Career Center records if you fail to complete exit counseling.
 Please use the link below: